thumbliner/thumbliner/epistemic-foundation.md

 ---

 ### The Action Axiom
-Action is purposeful—you choose among options to reach goals you prefer.
-Because resources are scarce (there is only one of you), every choice involves tradeoffs that unfold over time.
-Facing an uncertain future, you rely on judgment to speculate on what will best satisfy your wants.
-Social science treats behavior as meaningful, relating the chosen means with ends and beliefs.
-This incentive-based understanding of human action is the foundation of all inquiry.[^2]
+By paying attention, you allocate scarce time here rather than elsewhere; the opportunities forgone are the cost of this exchange.
+Since the future is uncertain, you use judgment to speculate on whether continuing to engage will satisfy your purpose.
+This choice reveals beliefs, preferences, and values.
+A structural relation between means, ends, beliefs, and incentives underlies human action generally; from that premise, social science begins its inquiry into behavior.[^2]

 ---